Ilyasse-Fouaide/Mailer/README.md

 ![App](./assets/appPass.jpg)

-when you click on **App passwords** section and sign in successfully, then create your app password and click `Create`
+when you click on **App passwords** section and sign in successfully, then create your app password.

 ![App](./assets/create.jpg)